 Boxfirmations, 2026

-Another one, strip-mining the thin sliver of text off corrugated depths.
 When I talk about the text on boxes I talk about the mingling language of seduction and violence.
-They congregate and stand at odds, about-face every which flap, every this-side-up and this-side-down.
-There is always a right way to do something to a box.
-Or not do.
-Do not crush, do not stack, do not cut.
-One must keep refrigerated, handle like ice cream, handle like eggs.
-Everything is fragile, always, even the really rock hard steely stuff: once it goes in the box it assumes a preciousness and fragility like glass.
-There are knives everywhere on the box, blades with short handles, and there are hands.
-There are lots of box bodies lifting with their legs and not their backs.
-Group lift preferable, sometimes required.
-The most amazing part of box language is that, if you are to believe the box, every single unique box definitely holds the most amazing precious wonderful cargo.
-The ultimate, the sweetest, the sexiest broccoli, the most impossibly premium protective pleasurable carseat or gas grill, the freshest, goodest, greatest, radiant, premium crinkle cut potato fries.
+They congregate, seemingly at odds.
+Violence is woven into the instructions for how to handle a box.
+There is always a right way to do something to a box, and a wrong way.
+Do not crush.
+Do not stack.
+Do not cut.
+And for the contents within the box: One must keep refrigerated, handle like ice cream, handle like eggs.
+Everything is fragile, always, even when it is not.
+Once it goes into a box, it assumes the precious fragility of glass.
+There are knives printed everywhere across a box: blades with short handles.
+Group lifts are always preferable (use your legs, not your back).
+The most amazing part of box language is that—if you are to believe the box—every single unique box definitely holds the most amazing precious wonderful cargo ever to be boxed.
+The ultimate, sweetest, sexiest broccoli.
+The most premium pleasurable perishable strawberries, baby carseat, or gas grill.
+The freshest, goodest, greatest, radiant, premium crinkle cut potato fries.
 Et cetera.
-It is a dizzying alphabet of desire.
+The alphabet of box desire is dizzying: a language of eternal anticipation and longing for that which is invisibly sheathed within.